Frederick Lee, Baron Lee of Newton

 Frederick Lee, Baron Lee of Newton, PC (3 August 1906 – 4 February 1984) was a British Labour Party politician and peer.

+Early life

 Born in Manchester to Joseph and Margaret Lee, he was educated at Langworthy Road School of Engineering.

 He was Chairman of the Works Committee at Metropolitan-Vickers, Trafford Park, Manchester, and of the National Committee of the Amalgamated Engineering Union from 1944 to 1945.

+Political career

 Formerly a Member of Salford City Council, at the 1945 general election he was elected as Member of Parliament for Manchester Hulme.